Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: On the stability of quantum Stoner transitions

-where $r = N\epsilon$ is held fixed as the large $N$ (small $\epsilon$) limit is taken.
-By working out some simple combinatorics, one finds that the $\mathcal{O}(1/N)$ corrections to the spin susceptibility contain only three diagrams MT, AL1, AL2.
-The exclusion of the SE diagram avoids overcounting.
+The insight from Ref.~\cite{rech2006_FM1storder} is that the singular $|\bs{q}|^{3/2}$ contributions to $\Pi^{(\rm SE, 1)}$ and $\Pi^{(\rm SE,2)}$ can be obtained by keeping the momentum-dependent part $\delta \Sigma(\bs{k}, i\omega)$ in the numerator and dropping the momentum-dependent part in the denominator.
+This means that the dressed fermion leg can be replaced with

+This argument shows that the sum of $\Pi^{(\rm SE, 1)}$ and $\Pi^{(\rm SE,2)}$ within the fundamental large $N$ expansion is equivalent to a single diagram $\Pi^{(0)}$ with internal fermion propagators replaced by the right-hand-side of Eq.~\eqref{eq:Chubukov_reduction}.
+One can furthermore show that the second term in the right-hand-side of Eq.~\eqref{eq:Chubukov_reduction} gives no singular contribution.
+Replacing the fermion propagators in $\Pi^{(0)}$ with only the first term in Eq.~\eqref{eq:Chubukov_reduction} corresponds precisely to the Eliashberg approximation, with $\epsilon$ na\"{i}vely extrapolated to $\epsilon = 1$.
+This explains why the $\alpha(\epsilon)$ coefficient reduces to $\alpha$ in Eq.~\eqref{eq:Rech_integrals} when $\epsilon = 1$.\footnote{We thank Andrey Chubukov for explaining how this subtle point enters the approach in Ref.~\cite{rech2006_FM1storder}.}

+The remaining $\mathcal{O}(\epsilon)$ effects in the double expansion correspond to the Aslamasov-Larkin and Maki-Thompson diagrams, $\Pi^{(\rm MT)}$, $\Pi^{(\rm AL, 1)}$, and $\Pi^{(\rm AL, 2)}$, since fermion self-energy corrections have already been resummed above.
 After evaluating the relevant integrals, we arrive at a simple generalization of the results obtained by Ref.~\cite{rech2006_FM1storder}